 Eastern Washington University contracts with the National Student Clearinghouse to verify enrollments for loans, housing, military identification and other general verifications.
 Students have free access to their enrollment verification via their EagleNET account.
 Employers, lending services and others must access the National Student Clearinghouse directly for enrollment verification information.
 (Students needing enrollment verifications for good student discounts, Alaska Department of Revenue, Canadian Student Loan Program or Tax Commission, or students who do not have a Social Security number listed with the university may contact the Office of Records and Registration for assistance with their enrollment verification.)

 See Policies that follow this section of the catalog for general information that applies to all students.
-For grading policies (AP 303-24) specific to undergraduate and graduate degree requirements, including academic probation, see the appropriate section in the front of this catalog.
+For grading policies specific to undergraduate and graduate degree requirements, including academic probation, see the appropriate section in the front of this catalog.

-At the end of each term, grades are available through EagleNET beginning the Wednesday after final exams.
+At the end of each quarter, grades are available through EagleNET beginning the Wednesday after final exams.

 Official copies of Eastern transcripts may be required for a job, a scholarship, graduate school applications or for other purposes.
-Requests for official Eastern transcripts must be submitted in writing for each transcript to the Records and Registration Office.
-Please visit the Records and Registration Transcript page for more information.
+Requests for official Eastern transcripts must be submitted in writing for each transcript to the Records and Registration Office and must include: